Respiratory Care and Diagnostic Science

 Courses

 An introductory overview of the field of Diagnostic Ultrasound encompassing medical terminology for the sonographer, departmental function, ergonomics, patient care, and ethical issues in health care.
-In addition, a study of the department's ultrasound equipment with an extensive review of functionality and design.
 Prerequisite: Acceptance into the Diagnostic Ultrasound Technology Program.

 This course is designed to introduce the students to the basic terminology, the principles of propagation, beams and transducers and possible biological effects.
 Prerequisite: College Physics along with acceptance into the Diagnostic Ultrasound Technology Program.